-Nomura tests goodwill of each separate reporting unit by initially qualitatively assessing whether events and circumstances indicate that it is more likely than not (i.e. greater than 50%) that a reporting unit's fair value is less than its carrying amount.
+Nomura tests goodwill of each separate reporting unit by initially qualitatively assessing whether events and circumstances indicate that it is more likely than not (i.e., greater than 50%) that a reporting unit's fair value is less than its carrying amount.
 If such assessment indicates fair value is not less than the carrying value, the reporting unit is deemed not to be impaired and no further analysis is required.
-If it is more likely than not that the fair value of the reporting unit is below its carrying value, a quantitative two-step impairment test is then performed.
+If it is more likely than not that fair value of the reporting unit is below its carrying value, a quantitative test is then performed.
+Following the adoption of ASU 350 "Simplifying the Test for Goodwill Impairment" ("ASU 350) effective from April 1, 2020, a goodwill impairment loss is now recognized through earnings as the excess of the carrying amount of a reporting unit, including goodwill, over its fair value but limited to the total amount of goodwill allocated to the reporting unit.
+Prior to such date, an impairment loss was only recognized if the estimated implied fair value of the goodwill is below its carrying value.